rgwch/ungrad-server/readme.md

 If a --config parameter was given at launch, the launcher uses this file as configuration.
 If no --config was given, the launcher searches the classpath for a file named "default.json" and then for a file called "user.json".
 If both exist, user.json will overlay default.json.

+## Further reading

+You might like to have a look at some of the included subprojects as examples:

+* article - a verticle implemented in JavaScript, presenting epha's cli-robot data as REST services
+* lucinda - a document indexing and retrieving Verticle
+* tester - a simple SelfTest and system information Verticle
+* webelexis - some Verticles to access Elexis data

+* admin-ui - Web UI for admin purposes.

 ## Technologies